Timeline of the Yemeni revolution (23 September – December 2011): 22 October

-At least 10 people were killed in fighting between Yemeni government forces and opposition fighters in the capital Sana'a on Saturday, residents and witnesses said.
+At least 10 people were killed in fighting between Yemeni government forces and opposition fighters in the capital Sanaa on Saturday, residents and witnesses said.
 The Yemeni government said it was ready to "deal positively" with a resolution approved by the U.N.
 Security Council on Friday that urged President Ali Abdullah Saleh to sign a deal requiring him to step down in exchange for immunity.

 25 October

-Three civilian were reportedly killed, two by the use of live fire on a protest march and one by shelling, in Sana'a.
-The government reported three security personnel dead in Ta'izz, while the opposition claimed eight civilians in the second city were killed and 30 more wounded.
+Three civilian were reportedly killed, two by the use of live fire on a protest march and one by shelling, in Sanaa.
+The government reported three security personnel dead in Taiz, while the opposition claimed eight civilians in the second city were killed and 30 more wounded.
 Saleh's government and General Ali Mohsen al-Ahmar signed a deal for a ceasefire after several days of fighting, but clashes continued and media reported the truce had failed.
-The Interior Ministry reported a fourth police officer died in Ta'izz by the end of the day.
+The Interior Ministry reported a fourth police officer died in Taiz by the end of the day.
 Meanwhile, Saleh claimed in talks with the United States' ambassador to Yemen that he was committed to the GCC deal and ready to relinquish power.

 In southern Yemen, an Antonov military cargo plane carrying 15 members of the Syrian and Yemeni armed services crashed near al-Anad Airbase in Lahij Governorate, killing three Syrians and one Yemeni on impact, AFP reported.

 26 October

 Egyptian daily Akhbar El Yom reported that the previous day's crash was a deliberate act by the aircraft's Yemeni pilot to prevent Syrian Air Force personnel aboard from being delivered on loan from their home country in order to bomb protesters on behalf of the Yemeni government.
 According to the article, the pilot's co-workers confirmed the plan was premeditated and the Syrians on board were not technicians as previously claimed, but MiG pilots.

-Elsewhere in Yemen, overnight fighting in Sana'a and Ta'izz left 25 dead, including at least nine soldiers and at least seven tribal fighters in the capital alone.
-Several hundred Yemeni women organised a veil-burning in protest later in the day, blocking a main street in Sana'a and handing out leaflets asking for protection as the coverings burned.
+Elsewhere in Yemen, overnight fighting in Sanaa and Taiz left 25 dead, including at least nine soldiers and at least seven tribal fighters in the capital alone.
+Several hundred Yemeni women organised a veil-burning in protest later in the day, blocking a main street in Sanaa and handing out leaflets asking for protection as the coverings burned.